edson-acordi/4bit-microcomputer/README.md

 ## 4-bit Didactic Microcomputer

 The project is in the final testing stage.
+This project was developed mainly for educational purposes.
+Soon, the project files will be here!

 Main Features:
 - 2k x 16 ROM (up to 4k)